jaychasteen/skidstack/design/systems/users.md

 A users public profile can be retrieved via `/u/:username`

 For a logged in user, this and `/u/:loggedInUsersUsername/profile` are virtually identical.
-For any other user, /profile redirects to `/u/:username`
+For any other user, `/u/:username/profile` redirects to `/u/:username`

 The content of this page is determined by checkboxes in the `/u/:username/profile` view.
 Users can choose what information is shown on their public profile, what is show to everyone, and what is shown to noone.

 Full profile information for a user is accessed at `/u/:username/profile` but requires the named user to be logged in.
+If a user wants to preview their profile: `/u/:username` will show their profile just as it is seen by others, but with a few edit buttons to direct the user to the correct part of the edit form.

 #### Update

-POST request to `/u/:username/profile` will update a logged in user's database entry.
+UPDATE request to `/u/:username/profile` will update a logged in user's database entry.

 #### Destroy